arunprsh/multi-modal-image-retrieval/README.md

-# multi-model-image-retrieval
-Multi-model ML for Image Retrieval
+## Multi-modal ML for Image Retrieval